OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 ## Conclusion

 Overall I get the impression that NGINX Unit is what NGINX would look like if it was written today.
-It offers a configuration model based on JSON exposed by a HTTP API and provides a declarative model for configuring the most common networking use cases, all while being light weight and simple to run.
+It offers a configuration model based on JSON, exposes that configuration via a HTTP API, and provides a declarative model for configuring the most common networking use cases, all while being light weight and simple to run.

 This back-to-basics approach does mean that some use cases currently supported by NGINX are not possible in NGINX Unit, but with a [new release every few months](https://unit.nginx.org/CHANGES.txt), I would expect the functionality of NGINX Unit to grow.

-If the functionality provided by NGINX Unit meets your needs today, it would be the natural choice over deploying the traditional NGINX service.
-However you may find that NGINX Unit doesn't natively support some more common deployment patterns like canary deployments.
+ You will find that NGINX Unit doesn't natively support some more common deployment patterns like canary deployments.
+However, if the functionality provided by NGINX Unit meets your needs today, it would be the natural choice over deploying the traditional NGINX service.